 Pronounced, "Chit-Na," this railroad town sprang to life in 1910.
 Chitina was once bustling as the major stopover and service point for the trains that carried ore from Kennecott to ships in Cordova.
 The railroad is gone, but today Chitina is busy during the summer fishing season and serves as a gateway to the park.
 Restrooms and informational panels can be found at the downtown wayside.
-There are restaurants, shopping, and lodging options in Chitina.
-There are no gas stations here.
+There are restaurants, shopping, lodging and gasoline (no diesel, credit cards only).
 Chitina Ranger Station During the summer months, stop by the historic Chitina Ranger Station.
-This log cabin, which was constructed in 1910 by the Ed S. Orr Stage Company to house its local superintendent, serves as an enduring reminder of Alaska's colorful transportation history.
+This log cabin, which was constructed in 1910 by the Ed S. Orr Stage Company to house its local superintendent, serves as an enduring reminder of Alaska's colorful history.
 One of Chitina's oldest surviving buildings, it was recently rehabilitated by the National Park Service and now serves as a visitor contact station.
+Dirctions: Upon entering town, turn left at Hotel Chitina, go to end, on left.
 State Wayside - The Beginning of the McCarthy Road This is the start of the McCarthy Road.
 It is a paved pull-out with vault toilets and exhibit panels.
 Mileposts 1.4 The Copper River As you drive across the Copper River Bridge, you can see the confluence of the Copper and Chitina Rivers.
 Several small pull-outs provide views of the rivers.
 Do not stop in the middle of the bridge for photos.
 After the bridge, the road becomes gravel.
 The large snow covered mountain visible to the north is volcanic Mount Drum (12,010'), part of the Wrangell Mountains.
 1.6 Copper River Campground - south side of the road This is a non-Park Service primitive campground.
 It is located just after crossing the bridge.
 This area has 12 sites, picnic tables, fire pits, and vault toilets.
 1.6 Copper River Easement & Fishwheels - north side of the road An easement is an area of land where visitors are granted the right to cross private property.
 The National Park Service has an easement here where you can access and view the Copper River.
 Please follow the easement markers and respect the private property that you are crossing.
 Visitors can use a small site along the Copper River where they may park a vehicle, load and unload rafts, and temporarily camp for up to 24 hours.
 This is an excellent place to view the river and to witness Alaskans catching red, silver, and king salmon with dipnets and fishwheels.
 Chitina River Scenic Vista